-This section provides information on how to make the AC connections to the inverter using the correct AC wire size and corresponding overcurrent protection.
+This section provides information on how to make the AC connections to the MS-G inverter using the correct AC wire size and corresponding overcurrent protection.
+Refer to Figures 2-11 thru 2-15 for visual overviews of the various AC wiring configurations.